ChimeraPy/Engine/docs/api-docs/session.md

 update(sample: DataSample) → None
 ```

-Function that stores the sample into the records.
+Store the sample into the records.